och1ai/HexResearch/README.md

  * A way to create blocks that normally require Mind Flay
    * Some sort of artificial mind that's trained via proximity to high ranking villagers
    * Integration with HexGloop's mind jar, allowing a jar to be filled via this mechanic

-## TODO
-* Final pass on documentation
-* Determine how to make mind fatigue immune to milk
-* Remove debug spells
-  * Pattern Shape Matching
-  * (Un)Crystallize Life
-    * These should get their own addon.
-They just don't belong in research.